NDLANO/frontend-packages/packages/ndla-image-search/README.md

 # ndla-image-search

-A simple library for selecting images from NDLA.
+A simple library for selecting images from NDLA

 ## Installation